paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-38a-single-family-mortgage-foreclosure.md

 ### Statutory Notes

 #### References in Text
 The National Housing Act, referred to in par.
 (10)(A), is act June 27, 1934, ch.
 847, 48 Stat.
-1246, as amended.
+1246.
 Titles I and II of the Act are classified generally to subchapters I (§ 1702 et seq.) and II (§ 1707 et seq.), respectively, of chapter 13 of this title.
 For complete classification of this Act to the Code, see [section 1701 of this title](./chapter-013-national-housing.md#section-1701) and Tables.

 #### Codification
 Section is based on section 803 of title VIII of S. 2281, One Hundred Third Congress, as reported July 13, 1994, which was enacted into law by Pub.
 L. 103–327.